Pisanello: Later life

 From December 1448 until the end of his life he lived in Naples, where he enjoyed great repute at the Aragon court.
 The poet Porcellio even wrote an ode in his honour.
 He may have lived five or six years longer, but there is no more mention of him in the records.

 Legacy

 Specimens of Pisanello's work as a painter still exist in Rome, Venice, Verona, Pistoia and two in the National Gallery, London (The Vision of Saint Eustace and The Virgin and Child with Saint George and Saint Anthony Abbot).
 A number of his drawings can now be found at the Biblioteca Ambrosiana in Milan, Italy and the Louvre, Paris.

+According to art historian Millard Meiss, Pisanello is regarded as the last and greatest master of the International Gothic style.
 Pisanello influenced a number of his contemporaries, but he did not create his own school.
 His genius shone briefly and after his death, he was quickly forgotten in the rise of the humanistic and classical culture of the Renaissance.
 He is now considered the last and most magnificent artist of the courtly style of the Gothic art in the 15th century, called the International Gothic style.
 On the other hand, he may also be considered as one of the first leaders of the Renaissance movement.